kill-your-soul/HackerParser/README.md

 # Xakep parser
-HackerParser is a tool which allows you to download all magazines from [xakep.ru](https://xakep.ru/issues)
+XakerParser is a tool which allows you to download all magazines from [xakep.ru](https://xakep.ru/issues)

 # Prerequisites